Q: We need funding for multiple projects or programs. Should I compile all requests into one application, or submit multiple applications?

 A: First, understand the purpose of the N.C.
 Arts Council Grassroots Arts Program: to ensure that every citizen has access to quality arts experiences.
 Your grant should help fulfill this goal, either through programming or through operational support that allows your arts organization to serve the public.

 Second, be clear and concise.
 A grant application is never a place for flowery language.
-This year’s online platform will help with this thanks to word limits, but if you can clearly explain your proposal in less words, even better!
+Our online platform will help with this thanks to word limits, but if you can clearly explain your proposal in less words, even better!